kbsriharsha/APTS_ApplicantParsingAndTrackingSystem/README.md

 ```
 All the traditional ATS systems uses the keywords to filter out the resumes, however there are
 many scenarios where keyword approach is proven wrong.
 This approach is presented as a POC how can we
-better construct the ATS system with word embedding as they care both for keywords and the order
+better construct the ATS system with word embedding as they care both for keywords and the dependency
-of the words
+between words

 Examples:
 Currently the job description to be matched is a data engineer position from Travelers Insurance